venuscloud-ltd/venuscloud-ltd.github.io/privacy.md

 Personal Data collected: various types of Data as specified in the privacy policy of the service.

-Place of processing: United States – [Privacy Policy](https://www.google.com/policies/privacy/).
+Place of processing: United States – <a href="https://www.google.com/policies/privacy/" rel="nofollow">Privacy Policy</a>.
 Privacy Shield participant.

 #### Crashlytics (Google Inc.)